If you happen to come across the real estate term, "escape clause", you're either ...

 For the enthusiastic home seller or home buyer who is seeking more in-depth guidance - including a

-Or if you're considering a real estate career and are curious about the fundamentals involved in becoming a successful REALTOR® and building a sustainable realty practice from day one, I believe you'll find The Happy Agent a treasure-trove of effective, ethical selling skills, simple techniques, protocols and general industry information.
+Or if you're considering a real estate career and are curious about the fundamentals involved in becoming a successful REALTOR® and building a sustainable realty practice from day one, we believe you'll find The Happy Agent a full of effective, ethical selling skills, simple techniques, protocols and general industry information.

 Whether new, a relative beginner or a veteran real estate agent of many years, the smart tools described in The Happy Agent will help you on your quest to succeed in a highly competitive business, one which notably decries an exceptionally high attrition rate.

-Learn how to increase your net income, avoid enslavement to the business and enjoy a harmonious lifestyle of joy and abundance.
+Learn how to increase your net income, maintain a healthy amount of personal time, and enjoy a harmonious lifestyle of joy and abundance.

 The Happy Agent was written for you, as well as curious and ambitious consumers interested in learning how to do it themselves, and do it well.
 With a tiny investment of time and money, consumers who opt to go it alone without an agent can expand their knowledge and improve their chances of achieving their goal by delving further into and understanding the sometimes complicated process of buying and selling real estate.